 Changes to Principle Private Residence (PPR) Relief and Lettings Relief

-There are currently two generous reliefs available to those who sell a rental property that was formally their primary residence.
-From April 2020, major tax reforms are coming in for these two reliefs – please refer to our Capital Gains Tax section for more information.
+Until recently, there were two generous reliefs available to those who sell a rental property that was formally their primary residence.
+However from April 2020 onwards, major tax reforms have effected these two reliefs – please refer to our Capital Gains Tax section for more information.

-If you are seriously thinking of selling your former UK home, then now would be a great time to consider this ahead of the planned changes.
+If you are seriously thinking of selling your former UK home it would be beneficial to understand the impact of these two tax reliefs, and how CGT reporting has changed.
 Speak to us today with regards to our Capital Gains forecasting services.

 What happens if I make a loss in my rental business?